I went hunting for the 14th Amendment, the document that could bar Trump from ballots

 So where is the 14th Amendment now?

 One side of the National Archives is dedicated to public viewing, while the other side, which faces Pennsylvania Avenue, is dedicated to research and preservation.
-After recent renovations, archivists moved the 14th Amendment to the research side.
+The 14th Amendment is currently on the research side.

 This section is called the "preservation room" in National Treasure.
 And it's supposedly less secure than the rest of the building.
 False on both counts — I checked.